Not on display

 (Quoted in England & Co 2013, p.4.)

 Violeta Parra was painted using this technique, and is a portrait of Chilean composer, singer, songwriter, poet, ethnomusicologist and visual artist Violeta Parra (1917–1967).
 In 1952, encouraged by her brother, the poet Nicanor Parra, Violeta embarked on a tour around rural Chile, recording and compiling popular and folklore music.
 She thus rescued a tradition that had been forgotten for many years and initiated the artistic movement known as Nueva Canción Chilena (New Chilean Song).
 In 1965, together with her children Angel and Isabel, she founded the space La Carpa de la Reina in Santiago de Chile, a cultural centre and a meeting place to showcase Chilean folklore or popular art and music.
 Parra also took on traditional pottery and embroidery and Vicuña depicts her as the ‘World Weaver’, whereby her ‘magic activity’ (quoted ibid., p.8) is represented also by the banner that surrounds her, representing scenes and symbols relating to Parra’s life and the words of her most famous song Gracias a la vida (‘Thank you life’), which she included in her last record Las últimas composiciones (1966), released shortly before she took her own life.
 Vicuña shows Parra cut in three ‘because the world was a butcher’s shop that cut her up and put her on display like a beefsteak’ (quoted ibid., p.9).
-It was only later that Vicuña discovered Parra had tried to commit suicide three times.
+It was only later that Vicuña discovered Parra had tried to take her own life three times.

 Cecilia Vicuña, Pain Things and Explanations, exhibition catalogue, Institute of Contemporary Art, London 1973, held at Tate Archive, TGA 955/15/228.